Read on for essential information about:

 • Official University Withdrawal Process: Students, please submit Official Withdrawal Request via ConnectCarolina Student Center.
 Visit the registrar’s office for detailed instructions.
 This new electronic process is available for Undergraduate, Graduate, and Friday Center students who are currently enrolled in classes and wish to leave the University during the current term.

-• Academic Enrichment Program for BIOS and EPID courses (The application process for tutors is now closed.)
+• Academic Enrichment Program for BIOS and EPID courses (The application process for tutors is now open.)

 • Academic Success Program for Students with Learning Disabilities and ADHD